appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ```

 This code is using the `map()` function to extract specific data, such as the `name`,and `email`, from the `fetchApi` query.

+## Connect table to datasource

+From the table data dropdown, you can also connect to a datasource, fetch records from it and view them on the table widget.
+Appsmith will generate queries on your behalf and bind them to the table widget.

+Once connected, the table is integrated with server side pagination, search along with support for editing and adding new rows.

+Note: Currently the feature works with PostgreSQL and MongoDB, we will soon be adding support for more Datasources.

+---

+Example 1: Suppose you have a PostgreSQL datasource and you want to connect it to table widget.

+1. Select the datasource from the “Choose a datasource to connect” option.
+You can also choose our [sample database](https://docs.appsmith.com/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) (users)
+2. After this, you have to select the data table in the datasource you wish to fetch records from.
+In our users sample database, ``public.users`` is the data table.
+You can optionally select a column to be searchable.
+3. Click on the connect data button to generate queries from the datasource and link them with the table.
+4. Use the table widget to view your data, edit certain records and add new records.

 ## Server-side pagination